opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_m8J4oWftIIhbRunvacQ9JA.webp)

 :::note
-`service/grafana` _service would be of type `ClusterIP` _in a_ vanilla _installation, in case you are not working on CCE you can use [MetalLB](https://metallb.io/) as a network loadbalancer and have the service patched the service as of type `LoadBalancer`.
-Otherwise port-forwarding this service will suffice for the time being.
+By default, the `service/grafana` will be of type `ClusterIP`.
+If you are not working on CCE, you can use [MetalLB](https://metallb.io/) as a network load balancer and patch the service to be of type `LoadBalancer`.
+Alternatively, port-forwarding this service will suffice for now.
 :::

 What is Grafana Loki & Promtail?
 --------------------------------

-[Grafana Loki](https://grafana.com/oss/loki/) is a **logs aggregation system**, more specifically as stated in their website: ”_is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.
-It is designed to be very cost effective and easy to operate.
-It does not index the contents of the logs, but rather a set of labels for each log stream_.”
-It’s a fairly new open source project that aws started in 2018 at Grafana Labs.
+[Grafana Loki](https://grafana.com/oss/loki/) is a logs aggregation system designed to be horizontally scalable, highly available, and cost-effective.
+Inspired by Prometheus, Loki does not index the contents of the logs but rather a set of labels for each log stream.
+It was launched in 2018 by Grafana Labs.

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_x7vfbTFPrJDX9n99xuigmw.webp)

-Loki uses _Promtail_ to aggregate logs.
-[Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) is a **logs collector agent** that collects, (re)labels and ships logs to Loki.
-It is built specifically for Loki — _an instance of Promtail will run on each Kubernetes node_.
-It uses the exact same service discovery as Prometheus and support similar methods for labeling, transforming, and filtering logs before their ingestion to Loki.
+Loki uses [Promtail](https://grafana.com/docs/loki/latest/send-data/promtail/) to aggregate logs.
+Promtail is a logs collector agent that collects, labels, and ships logs to Loki.
+It runs on each Kubernetes node, using the same service discovery as Prometheus and supporting similar methods for labeling, transforming, and filtering logs before their ingestion to Loki.

-Loki **doesn’t index** the actual text of the logs.
-The log entries are grouped into streams and then indexed with labels.
-In that way, Loki not only reduces the overall costs but additionally reduces the time between ingestion of log entries and their availability in queries.
+Loki groups log entries into streams and indexes them with labels, which reduces overall costs and the time between log entry ingestion and query availability.

-It comes with its own query language, _LogQL_, which can be used from its own command-line interface or directly from Grafana.
-Last but not least, it can tightly integrate with the _Alert Manager_ of Prometheus — though, the last two are out of the scope of this article.

 :::tip
-You have to think of it as the equivalent (not 1–1 but in bigger context) of **Elasticsearch** in the ELK stack.
+Think of Loki as the equivalent (not 1-to-1 but in a broader context) of Elasticsearch in the ELK stack.
 :::

 ### Configure and Install Loki

-Loki, consists of multiple [components/microservices](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/):
+Loki consists of multiple components/microservices that can be deployed in three different modes:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_dxVzmGkmFHgkuyJmW1VK3g.webp)

 that can be deployed in **3 different modes**:

-1. [Monolithic](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#monolithic-mode) mode, all of Loki’s microservice components run inside a single process as a single binary.
+1. [Monolithic](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#monolithic-mode) mode: All of Loki’s microservice components run inside a single process as a single binary.
-2. [Simple Scalable](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#simple-scalable-deployment-mode) mode, if you want to separate read and write paths.
+2. [Simple Scalable](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#simple-scalable-deployment-mode) mode:  Separate read and write paths.
-3. [Microservices](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode) mode, every Loki component runs as a distinct processes.
+3. [Microservices](https://grafana.com/docs/loki/latest/fundamentals/architecture/deployment-modes/#microservices-mode) mode: Every Loki component runs as a distinct process.

 :::important
-The scalable installation requires a **S3 compatible object store** such as AWS S3, Google Cloud Storage, Open Telekom Cloud OBS or a self-hosted store such as [MinIO](https://min.io/).
-In the _monolithic_ deployment mode **only** the filesystem can be used for storage.
+The scalable installation requires an S3 compatible object store such as AWS S3, Google Cloud Storage, Open Telekom Cloud OBS, or a self-hosted store like MinIO.
+In monolithic deployment mode, **only** the filesystem can be used for storage.
 :::

-In this lab, we are going to use the _microservices_ deployment mode with [Open Telekom Cloud OBS](https://open-telekom-cloud.com/en/products-services/core-services/object-storage-service) as Loki’s storage.
-The installation (and essentially the configuration) of Loki and Promtail is performed by two distinct and independent charts.
+In this lab, we will use the **microservices** deployment mode with Open Telekom Cloud OBS as Loki’s storage.
+We will configure and install Loki and Promtail using Helm charts.

-First let’s download the default chart values for every chart and make the necessary changes.
-For Loki (given that you chose as well to go with the `loki-distributed` chart)
+First, let's download the default chart values for each chart and make the necessary changes.
+For Loki, assuming you chose the `loki-distributed` chart:

 ```shell
 helm show values grafana/loki-distributed > loki-distributed-overrides.yaml
 ```

-1. If you are planning to go with an S3 compatible storage and not with the filesystem, change the object and shared store target of s3 in your helm chart values:
+1. If you are using S3 compatible storage, update the object and shared store target to S3 in your Helm chart values:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_m6H5W8D5FxdxunL0PYZjmQ.webp)

-2. and configure your storage to point to the designated S3 bucket.
+2. Configure your storage to point to the designated S3 bucket:

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/1_be63glOSUO7fwc21h1KVDA.webp)